linuxgurugamer/EditorExtensionsRedux/README.md

 ##
 ##

+## Changes in 3.3.15
+	Added check for compound part in NoOffsetLimits, will not work on compound parts

+## Changes in 3.3.14
+	Updated for KSP 1.3.1

+## Changes in 3.3.13

 ## Changes in 3.3.12
 	Fixed issue where changing the Reroot setting in the settings window wasn't toggling the internal reroot flag Changed SelectRoot code from being a separate MonoBehaviour to being a part of the EditorExtensions class